hushaohan/qiskit/docs/aqua/algorithms.rst

 .. topic:: Declarative Name

-   When referring to QSVM Variational declaratively inside Aqua, its code ``name``, by which Aqua dynamically discovers and loads it, is ``QSVM.Variational``.
+   When referring to QSVM-Variational declaratively inside Aqua, its code ``name``, by which Aqua dynamically discovers and loads it, is ``QSVM.Variational``.

 .. topic:: Problems Supported

-   In Aqua, QSVM Variational  supports the ``svm_classification`` problem.
+   In Aqua, QSVM-Variational supports the ``svm_classification`` problem.

 .. _qnn:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^